Private Japanese lunar lander heads toward a touchdown in the moon's far north

 Resilience is targeting the top of the moon, a less forbidding place than the shadowy bottom.
 The ispace team chose a flat area with few boulders in Mare Frigoris or Sea of Cold, a long and narrow region full of craters and ancient lava flows that stretches across the near side’s northern tier.

-Once settled with power and communication flowing, the 7.5-foot (2.3-meter) Resilience will lower the piggybacking rover onto the lunar surface.
+Once settled with power and communication flowing, the 7.5-foot (2.3-meter) Resilience will beam back pictures, expected several hours or more after touchdown.
+It will be at least the weekend, according to ispace, before the lander lowers the piggybacking rover onto the lunar surface.

 Made of carbon fiber-reinforced plastic with four wheels, ispace’s European-built rover — named Tenacious — sports a high-definition camera to scout out the area and a shovel to scoop up some lunar dirt for NASA.